Joseph Coles Kirby: Ministry in South Australia

 In 1880 he was called to the Port Adelaide Congregational Church after the previous minister died of tuberculosis.
 Kirby started the Young Christians' Union, the Young Men's Christian Society here and, through his assiduous work campaigning and ministry, was able to bring his denomination solidly behind temperance, Women's Suffrage and social reform.

 While still the minister of the Port Adelaide church, Kirby became secretary of the Social Purity Society in 1882 and spent time in Melbourne and Sydney advocating temperance and women's suffrage.
 In 1885 he won ecumenical support in a campaign to raise the age of consent in Australia from 13 to 16.

 In 1886 and 1906 Kirby was the chairman of the Congregational Union of South Australia and from 1910 to 1913 was the chairman of the Congregation Union of Australia and New Zealand.
 In 1891 he had been an Australian representative at the first International Congregational Council in London.
 During this trip he travelled Europe and India.

+He was an advocate for ecumenism, and in 1910 was elected president of the Council of Churches in South Australia.